 Psychologist Worden (2018) identified that there are four tasks which need to be addressed in the process of mourning:

-The bereaved parents will gradually accept the reality that the baby is dead through taking part in different procedures or ceremonies (for example, farewell with the child, application of various funeral documents, attending ceremonies, etc.) They will also wish to know the reasons of the pregnancy loss so that they will ask the healthcare staffs or keep searching for information.
+Accept the reality of the loss The bereaved parents will gradually accept the reality that the baby is dead through taking part in different procedures or ceremonies (for example, farewell with the child, application of various funeral documents, attending ceremonies, etc.) They will also wish to know the reasons of the pregnancy loss so that they will ask the healthcare staffs or keep searching for information.
 Sometimes, they will blame themselves for the loss.
 In fact, many of the miscarriages happened without any reasons, or even if there is one, it is not controllable by the parents.

-The bereaved parents will have different emotions and express in the ways which they feel comfortable with.
+Process the pain of the grief The bereaved parents will have different emotions and express in the ways which they feel comfortable with.
 They need to develop a way to cope with the grief so that their emotions and pressure can be relieved.

-The bereaved parents will resume to daily life routines gradually.
+Adjust to a world without the deceased The bereaved parents will resume to daily life routines gradually.
 They may also develop a new outlook on life, value, sense of identity and lifestyles.

-Getting used to the life after miscarriage does not mean the bereaved parents will forget their deceased child.
+Find a way to remember the deceased while embarking on the rest of one’s journey through life Getting used to the life after miscarriage does not mean the bereaved parents will forget their deceased child.
 They have already reserved a place in their hearts to keep the good memories so that they can live a good life with the love to their child.

 Coping with Grief